 Gynecology and Obstetrics Residency

 The postgraduate training program in Gynecology and Obstetrics at Loma Linda University Medical Center is an approved four-year program.
-Six candidates are selected each year for the first-year positions.
+Eight candidates are selected each year for the first-year positions.

 The four-year program is planned to provide progressively advanced training in gynecology and obstetrics.
 The resident physicians are directly responsible for the care of patients assigned to them.
 In addition to their inpatient care responsibilities, the residents participate in an active supervised outpatient program.
 It is expected that the residents will participate in the teaching program of the University and the research programs of the department.
 Supervision is provided by the chiefs of the services and the attending staff members of the respective hospitals.
 In the fourth postgraduate year, the resident assumes the responsibilities of chief resident.
 The chief resident is directly responsible to the chair of the department, the director of the residency training program, and the attending staff physicians for the organization and direction of the residency training program.